-XII.
-Appeals
+X. Appeals

 - A. Respondents have a right to appeal the outcome of a student conduct process and/or the sanction.
-A respondent may appeal on one or more of the following grounds: - i.
-There was a material deviation from the procedures that affected the outcome of the student conduct process. - ii.
-There is new and relevant information that was unavailable at the time of the proceeding, with reasonable diligence and effort, that could materially affect the outcome. - iii.
-The sanction(s) was clearly inappropriate and/or disproportionate to the prohibited conduct for which the respondent was found in violation.
+A respondent may appeal on one or more of the following grounds: - There was a material deviation from the procedures that affected the outcome of the student conduct process. - There is new and relevant information that (a)could materially affect the outcome (b) was unavailable to the respondent at the time of the proceeding, and (c) would have been unavailable if they had used reasonable diligence and effort. - The sanction(s) was clearly inappropriate and/or disproportionate to the prohibited conduct for which the respondent was found in violation.

-Appeals must be submitted in writing to SRR within five business days after receipt of the outcome letter.
-Failure to appeal within the allotted time will render the original decision final and conclusive.
+Appeals must be submitted in writing to SRR within five business days after the outcome letter is provided to the respondent.
+Failure to appeal within the time limit will make the original decision final and conclusive.

-B. A timely appeal will be reviewed by the Associate Dean of Students or designee to determine if the appeal provides grounds as described above.
-Such review by the Associate Dean of Students or designee will generally be completed within 14 days of the date the appeal is filed, although in certain cases additional time may be required depending on the complexity of the case and other factors.
-If an appeal is found to have provided grounds as described above, the appeal will be forwarded to the Chair of the Appeals Board, who shall select a Panel of three persons from the Appeals Board to review and decide the appeal (the "Panel").
-One member from each constituency - students, faculty, and administrators - shall be appointed, but otherwise, the selection of Panel members shall be within the discretion of the Chair.
-The decision to grant or deny the appeal will be based on information supplied in the written appeal and, when necessary, the record of the original proceedings.
-As a general practice, the Panel will attempt to reach its decision within 45 days, although it may take additional time to do so in individual cases depending on the circumstances involved, the complexity of the facts, and other factors.
-The decision of the Panel, or the outcome and sanctions (if any) resulting from any new hearing or conference ordered by the Panel in connection with the appeal, shall be final and conclusive and no further appeals will be permitted.
+- B. An appeal submitted within five business days will be reviewed by an employee designated by the Vice Provost for Student Affairs to determine if the appeal provides grounds as described above.
+This review by a designee will generally be completed within 14 days of the date the appeal is filed.
+In certain cases, additional time may be required depending on the complexity of the case and other factors. - C. If an appeal is found to have provided grounds as described above, the appeal will be forwarded to an Appeals Panel.
+The Appeals Panel shall consist of one student, one faculty, and one staff member who did not participate in the original proceedings.
+In order to serve as a member of an Appeals Panel, individuals will confirm they do not have a personal bias regarding the parties and that they do not have previous knowledge of the incident or original proceeding.
+Respondents will also have the opportunity to review a list of potential Appeals Panel members for a conflict of interest.
+The decision to grant or deny the appeal will be based on information supplied in the written appeal and, when appropriate, the record of the original proceedings.
+As a general practice, the Panel will attempt to reach its decision within 45 days.
+The Panel may take additional time in individual cases depending on the circumstances involved, the complexity of the facts, and other factors.
+The decision of the Panel or the outcome and sanctions (if any) shall be final and conclusive.
+No further appeals will be permitted based on the original resolution of the case.
+If the case is returned to the original or new panel or conference officer for a new panel or conference, the respondent retains appeal rights regarding that outcome. - D. The Appeals Panel may - Affirm the finding of the original panel or conference; - Recommend a revised sanction to the Vice Provost for Student Affairs or designee if the appeal is found to have grounds on the basis of inappropriate/disproportionate sanctioning (as described above); - Return the case to the original panel or conference officer for a new panel or conference; or - Request that a new panel or conference officer hear the case.

-- C. The Panel of the Appeals Board may - i.
-Affirm the finding of the original panel or conference; - ii.
-Remand the case to the original panel or conference officer for a new hearing or conference; or - iii.
-Request that a new panel or conference officer hear the case. - D. Sanctions will be deferred during the pendency of appellate proceedings unless, in the judgment of the Vice Provost of Student Affairs and Dean of Students or designee, the continued presence of the respondent in the university community poses a threat to any person, or to the stability and continuance of normal university functions.
+Sanctions will not be imposed while an appeal is pending unless the Vice Provost for Student Affairs determines that the continued presence of the respondent in the university community poses a threat to any person, or to the stability and continuance of normal university functions.

-XIII.
+XI.
 Student Groups and Organizations